Lypsilonx/Game-of-Intrigue/data.typ

-  "Influence": "Trade openly.\nCannot be declined.", "Favour": "Announce to force the [C] player to trade with you.", "Hook": "Announce to make the [C] player discard 1 Standing.", "Threat": "Announce to take a card from the [C] players hand or personal pile.", "Secret": "Announce to force the [C] player to tell everyone how many illegal cards they have.", "Testimony": "When announced you can discard [X] illegal cards from your hand.", "Rebrand": "When announced you can discard [X] legal cards from your hand.",
+  "Influence": "Trade openly.\nCannot be declined.", "Favour": "Announce to force the [C] player to trade with you.", "Hook": "Announce to make the [C] player discard 1 Standing.", "Threat": "Announce to make the [C] player pay a fine to you.", "Secret": "Announce to force the [C] player to tell everyone how many illegal cards they have.", "Testimony": "When announced you can discard [X] illegal cards from your hand.", "Rebrand": "When announced you can discard [X] legal cards from your hand.",